 As your instructor, I care about your success.
-I may use an Early Alert to refer you to a campus program or service for assistance with your class progress.
+I use the De Anza Connect program to refer you to a campus program or service for assistance with your class progress.
 The referral is a recommendation to use a campus support service; it is not an official grade.
-If you receive an Early Alert, please respond to the program or service indicated on the notification and visit me during my office hours so we may talk about success strategies for this class and beyond.
+If you're contacted by Connect, please respond to the program or service indicated on the notification and visit me during my office hours so we may talk about strategies to get you back on track so you can successfully pass the course.